TheThinkingHome/device_sentinel/README.md

 - Watches all devices by default; non-hardware devices (Sun, add-ons, dashboard plugins) classify themselves out, and the integration refuses to watch itself.
 - Learns per-device rhythms and per-device signal baselines with anomaly-trimmed rolling histories, and reports Devices Watched and Devices Learned through its own entities.
 - Detects low batteries: percentage elected over the binary flag, a threshold on a dashboard slider applied live, hysteresis so a cell at the line never flaps, below-threshold-since carried across restarts.
+Records each battery's daily level too, the groundwork for warning when a cell is discharging fast, before it hits the threshold.
+- Watches signal strength against each device's own learned baseline, reporting how much of each day a device spent below its danger line (dwell), and flagging a signal frozen at a stale value while the device keeps reporting.
+Signals Tracked and Signals Frozen ride as their own entities.
+Recording and reporting now; alerting comes with the notification engine.
 - Scan and Enable: one press turns on the last_seen and signal entities that integrations ship disabled, respecting anything a user disabled personally.
 - Exclusions on a priority ladder (integration, label, device, entity), with pickers populated from what was actually detected, and a battery-only list beside them.
 Exclusion suppresses judgment, not observation: an excluded device keeps learning, so undoing costs nothing.
 - Writes two human-readable diagnostic files nightly: the learned-rhythms table and the watched-versus-set-aside audit.